Sangro Valley Project: Acquachiara Phase (2002-2009)

 Ground-proofing of the survey data at Acquachiara resulted in the discovery of one important new site as well as the validation and characterization of a site identified through survey.
 The first, excavated in 2002 was part of an imperial farm complex that was engaged both in industrial or agricultural processing, and in commercial redistribution of some of the products, as shown by the volume calibration marks on the sides of the storage vessels.
 The second site, found in 2004, contains a rare and still mysterious agricultural processing site.
 These sites will add substantially to discussion of the nature of rural settlement and its development across time, which was still poorly understood in the Abruzzo.
 The archaeobotanical and faunal evidence from both sites is suggestive both of correlation with wider known trends and of an unusual diversity of cultivars being processed.

-Tornareccio Phase (III) (2010-Present)
+Tornareccio Phase (III) (2010-2017)

 The new excavations, led by archaeologists at Oberlin, instigated the official third phase of the Sangro Valley Project.
 The new site in the Middle Valley at San Giovanni (Tornareccio), began its excavation in 2011.
-In 2012, the SVP will continue work in the Middle Valley as well as begin a new survey and excavation project at Opi in the Upper Valley, the latter to be directed by Rob Witcher of Durham University in collaboration with Nicholas Wolff of Boston University.
-This phase is unique in that it is one of the earliest major excavations to adopt an all digital "paperless archaeology" system.
+In 2012, the SVP continued work in the Middle Valley and began a new survey and excavation project at Opi in the Upper Valley, the latter directed by Rob Witcher of Durham University in collaboration with Nicholas Wolff of Boston University.
+This phase was unique in that it was one of the earliest major excavations to adopt an all digital "paperless archaeology" system.
+According to the abstract for an article by Motz and Carrier, the Sangro Valley Project “developed an integrated paperless recording system in FileMaker on both laptop computers and iPads.”
+Data was directly entered into “the digital database (an unlocked public version of this database has been made available at www.paperlessarchaeology.com to assist others in developing similar systems).”

+Excavations at Acquachiara and San Giovanni di Tornareccio continued in 2016, and the project concluded in 2017 with final excavations at San Giovanni di Tornareccio.